History of Germans in Russia, Ukraine, and the Soviet Union: Volga Germans (Russia)

-In 1803 Catherine II's grandson, Tsar Alexander I, reissued her proclamation.
-In the chaos of the Napoleonic wars, Germans responded in great number, fleeing their wartorn land.
+In 1803, Catherine II's grandson, Tsar Alexander I, reissued her proclamation.
+In the chaos of the Napoleonic wars, Germans responded in great numbers, fleeing their war-torn land.
 The Tsar's administration eventually imposed minimum financial requirements on new immigrants, requiring them to have either 300 gulden in cash or special skills in order to be accepted for entry to Russia.

-The abolition of serfdom in the Russian Empire in 1863 created a shortage of labour in agriculture.
+The abolition of serfdom in the Russian Empire in 1861 created a shortage of labour in agriculture.
 The need for workers attracted new German immigration, particularly from the increasingly crowded central European states.
 There was no longer enough fertile land there for full employment in agriculture.

 Furthermore, a sizable portion of Russia's ethnic Germans migrated into Russia from its Polish possessions.
-The 18th-century partitions of Poland (1772–1795) dismantled the Polish-Lithuanian state, dividing it between Austria, Prussia and Russia.
+The 18th-century partitions of Poland (1772–1795) dismantled the Polish-Lithuanian state, dividing it among Austria, Prussia and Russia.
 Many Germans already living in those parts of Poland transferred to Russia, dating back to medieval and later migrations.
 Many Germans in Congress Poland migrated further east into Russia between then and World War I, particularly in the aftermath of the Polish insurrection of 1830.
 The Polish insurrection in 1863 added a new wave of German emigration from Poland to those who had already moved east, and led to the founding of extensive German colonies in Volhynia.
 When Poland reclaimed its independence in 1918 after World War I, it ceased to be a source of German emigration to Russia, but by then many hundreds of thousands of Germans had already settled in enclaves across the Russian Empire.

 Germans settled in the Caucasus area from the beginning of the 19th century and in the 1850s expanded into the Crimea.
-In the 1890s new German colonies opened in the Altay mountain area in Russian Asia (see Mennonite settlements of Altai).
+In the 1890s, new German colonies opened in the Altay mountain area in Russian Asia (see Mennonite settlements of Altai).
 German colonial areas continued to expand in Ukraine as late as the beginning of World War I.

 According to the first census of the Russian Empire in 1897, about 1.8 million respondents reported German as their mother tongue.